Platini and Blatter were acquitted in Switzerland after trying to defraud

 The two men, for their part, insisted that they had agreed from the outset on an annual salary of one million Swiss francs through a verbal and unspeakable “gentleman’s agreement”, without FIFA’s finances allowing for Platini’s immediate payment.

-Platini “was worth his million,” Sepp Blatter assured the judges, before Michel Platini recounted informal negotiations to the point that the currency was not specified: “I said jokingly ‘in pesta, in lira, in rubles, in Marcos, you decide,’” the Frenchman said. .
+Platini “was worth his million,” Sepp Blatter assured the judges, before Michel Platini recounted informal negotiations to the point that the coin was not specified: “I joked, ‘In pesetas, in liras, in rubles, in Marcos, you decide,'” the Frenchman said.

 Prosecutor Thomas Hildebrand highlighted the discrepancy between the 1999 contract, the discrepancy with the usual practices of egalitarianism and, more generally, those of the world of work, as he reviewed the FIFA audit reports.